icalvo/ShowKeys/README.md

 - Modifier keys (Ctrl, Alt, Shift, Win) are only shown when combined with other keys
 - Shift+letter combinations show the letter in uppercase, single letters in lowercase
 - Special keys (Enter, Tab, Backspace, etc.) are displayed by their name
+- Some padding is added after 1.5 seconds to separate fast key sequences

 ## Requirements